Neck Strengthening Exercises for a Baby

 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

 Whenever you try to hold a baby in your arms, you can hear your mother’s instructions to support his neck with one arm.
 This is because a baby’s neck muscles are too weak when they are born.
 Babies are not born with strong muscles and it is something which develops with time.
 The neck muscles in a baby’s body may take some time to develop, which is why it is necessary to support your child’s head when you cradle him.
-However, certain exercises can strengthen your baby’s neck muscles.
-So, make sure your baby practises these neck strengthening exercises.
+However, certain baby neck stretches can strengthen your baby’s neck muscles.
+So, make sure your baby practises these infant neck-strengthening exercises.
 However, be careful, he should not hurt himself in the process.

 Video: 4 Effective Baby Neck Strengthening Exercises